 If you read consistently my Tassel of the Cloak column, you probably know by now that I have a fervent love for the Blessed Mother.
 Instead of describing why, let me simply include a poem by William Wordsworth, "The Perfect Woman."
 Wordsworth had other poems explicitly about the Blessed Virgin Mary.
 This one, though not explicitly about Mary—it was about his wife and all of her good qualities—still speaks of the Mother of God.

 Bingo is open!
-Join us on August 17 when our jackpots will be:
+Join us on for fun and games.

 - Odd/ Even: $1,007